ConnectUni/connectuni.github.io/evaluation.md

 * Participant D:
 * Participant E:
 * Participant F:
-* Participant G:
+* Participant G: Freshman at the University of Hawaii at Manoa.
+When asked about how they feel on campus comfort-wise answered with "I feel its alright, a lot different than [the social environment] of high school".
+* Participant H: Senior at the University of Hawaii at Manoa.
+Started attending during the COVID-19 pandemic when all classes were on zoom.
+* Participant I: Freshman at Leeward Community College.
+Initially also started college during the pandemic but dropped out due to lack of social connections due to zoom-only classes.

 ### Time and Place:
 * Testing session for Participant A were conducted at the ICSpace room in person at 2 pm on 12/04/23.
 * Testing sessions for Participants B-F were conducted at the ITC building in person after 3 pm on 12/04/23.
+* Testing session for Participant G was in-person at Hamilton Library at 12 pm on 12/05/2023.
-* Testing session for Participant G was in person at Hamilton Library at 2 pm on 12/06/2023
+* Testing session for Participant H was in-person at Hamilton Library at about 2 pm on 12/05/2023.
+* Testing session for Participant I was in online over discord at around 8 pm on 12/05/2023.

 ### Script:
 General Usability Testing Script for our Application: